What is our Advanced Studies 300-Hour program all about?

 Do I have to bring all the required books to each module?

-You will be informed upon registering for each individual Module as to whether or not it is recommended that you bring your book(s) with you.
+You will be informed upon registering for each individual course as to whether or not it is recommended that you bring your book(s) with you.

 What are the requirements for graduation?